 Girls' Jewelry: All jewelry must be tasteful and worn in a non-distracting manner; gaudy costume or novelty jewelry is not uniform attire.
 Girls have the option of wearing one pair of matching earrings (No other body piercings are permitted), one watch, one finger ring and one necklace.
 Earrings must be worn on the ear lobe and cannot hang more than one-half inch below the ear lobe.
-Only fine-gauged, 16 to 20 inch, silver or gold chain necklaces are permitted.
-Necklace pendants, if worn, must be less than an inch in length, width, or diameter.
+Only simple, fine-gauged, 16 to 20-inch, silver or gold chain necklaces are permitted.
+Necklaces must be worn inside the shirt.
 Girls may wear one tasteful, non-distracting bracelet.
 One additional charity/motivational bracelet may be worn to support an appropriate cause provided it does not make inappropriate allusions.